fe9lix/AccessRank/README.md

 > Stephen Fitchett and Andy Cockburn.
 2012.
 AccessRank: predicting what users will do next.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '12).
 ACM, New York, NY, USA, 2239-2242.

+Thanks to Stephen Fitchett for answering my questions and giving feedback!

 ### Installation

 Just copy the folder `src/AccessRank` into your project.